muan/site/_posts/2020-09-02-hacking-with-swift.md

 Trying out [100 Days of SwiftUI](https://www.hackingwithswift.com/100/swiftui).
 This would probably be my 5th attempt for learning iOS/macOS development. 🤞 [Hopefully I keep this up](https://mobile.twitter.com/muanchiou/status/1302195083333206017).

+## Day 7
+2020/09/09

+- Day 13 – Swift review, day one
+- Day 14 – Swift review, day two

+I went through the topics through tests, and noticed that I missed `fallthrough` completely the first time around, probably because there wasn't a code example for it.. so here's [the official doc for `fallthrough`](https://docs.swift.org/swift-book/LanguageGuide/ControlFlow.html#ID140).
+I like this a lot more for the explicitness.

 ## Day 6
 2020/09/08